 Linen and cotton: Everything is comparative

-Linen is often mistaken for its main competitor – cotton, which is utterly wrong.
-These are completely different plants that give fibers with completely different linen properties.
+Natural linen fabric is often mistaken for its main competitor – cotton.
+And that is utterly wrong.
+These are completely different plants that give fibers with completely different properties.

 Cotton fabrics are matte, soft, and warm while linen fabrics are luster, smooth, and thicker.
 Linen looks and feels like cotton but it is still a bit harder and thicker (though not always).